-Your Guide to SEO Keyword Research Tools
+Your Guide to SEO Keyword Discovery Tools

 Utilizing appropriate keywords during SEO efforts is arguably the most important part of forming your SEO campaign.
 While keywords are not the be all end all of SEO, they are the building blocks that search engines look for when running their algorithms during a user search.